s-n-d-p/mcb/README.md

-# mcb
-multi-clip board
+# multi-clip board

-This script is a kind of multi-clip board.
+Download mcb.py and mcb files.
+Modules used - pyperclip, shelve

+To install certain module, use :- python -m pip install module_name

 mcb.py - Saves and load pieces of text to the clipboard